silogy-io/smelt/README.md

 ![GitHub License](https://img.shields.io/github/license/silogy-io/smelt)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/silogy-io/smelt/postcommit.yml)

 smelt is a library for describing, running and tracking integration tests.
-It was built specifically for the testing of digital circuits.

 At its core, smelt is a test runner in the spirit of Make or Task.
-Each test is described as a series of bash commands, run in sequence.
+Each test is described as a series of bash commands.
+Smelt will take advantage of massive

 ⚠️ SMELT IS UNDER ACTIVE DEVELOPMENT⚠️ feel free to use it, but docs and features are still being created rapidly, so there are no guarantees of stability :)

 ## Getting started

-Install smelt with pip:
+Install smelt with pipx:

 ```
-pip install pysmelt
+pipx install pysmelt
 ```

 Create an smelt file, named `tests.smelt.yaml` -- below is an example